 The Department of Arts, Cuture and Media is a key component of Express Newark: A University – Community Collaboratory which is housed in part of the historic former Hahne & Company department store in downtown Newark.

 A conceptual framework and an interdisciplinary learning space, Express Newark houses the Newest Americans; the Form Design Studio; the Design Consortium; Visual Means; Shine Portrait Studio; the Community Media Center; the Paul Robeson Galleries; and twenty-two resident artists in printmaking, photography, painting and video.

 Additionally, some ACM classes are held in Express Newark, the Journalism project “Nuance Magazine” is an Express Newark Partner, and, the ACM Academic Video Program makes it’s home in Express Newark.

-Currently the website for Express Newark is under development, but you can find Express Newark on social media: Facebook.com/ExpressNewark; Instagram: @ExpressNewark and Twitter: @ExpressNewark.
+Express Newark also on social media: Facebook.com/ExpressNewark; Instagram: @ExpressNewark and Twitter: @ExpressNewark.

 Launched in May 2011, Scarlet Magazine, the brainchild of Professor Robin Fisher and junior Cortney Coulanges, is the first on-campus magazine to cover trends in the Rutgers-Newark community and beyond.
 The magazine, now with a staff nearly 20 students strong, and which now includes a writing division lead by journalism student Emina Lukarcanin and a creative division lead by Dahlia Abdalla and Ronald Mendoza.
 Under the advisement of Professor Chantal Fischzang, is comparable to many of the glossy magazines you may find in your grocery aisles.